-There are a few important things you should find out before signing any lease agreement, no matter what else is pushing you towards renting the apartment.
-It doesn’t matter if you love the place if there’s a mismatch between what you need and what they’re offering.
+There are a few important things you should find out on your apartment hunt or before signing any lease agreement, no matter what else is pushing you towards renting the apartment.
+It doesn't matter if you love the place if there's a mismatch between what you need and what they're offering.

-The great news is that we’ve put together a list of 31 questions to ask in your apartment or condo rental search to make sure you find the right place for you.
-Ask these questions while apartment hunting to avoid losing money on the wrong unit or being locking in to a lease that doesn’t work for you or you find yourself in a bad situation:
+The great news is that we've put together a list of 32 questions to ask in your apartment or condo rental search to make sure you find the right place for you.
+Ask these questions while apartment hunting to avoid losing money on the wrong unit or being locked into a lease that doesn't work for you or you find yourself in a bad situation.

-How much is the rent?Obviously, you’ll need to know exactly how much the monthly rent is, and whether or not any utilities are included in the rent.
+How much is the rent?Obviously, you'll need to know exactly how much the monthly rent is, and whether or not any utilities are included in the rent.
 This may seem like an obvious question, but many rental communities will offer incentives to sign the lease, including free months of rent.
+This is especially important if you're renting in Miami, as the rent prices have risen by 16%.
 However, the advertised price may or may not be inclusive of this discount.
 Be sure you or your real estate agent know what your monthly rent will be (this is also sometimes called the “net effective rent.”)

 Is there a lease?
 What are the lease terms?In most big cities, every apartment or condo rental will come with a lease.
 You will need to know exactly when the lease begins and ends, and how long the lease is good for.
-Most leases are for 12-month terms, but lease terms can be flexible, so if you are looking for a shorter or longer lease, be sure to ask your rental agent, real estate agent or landlord what is possible.
+A standard lease is for 12-month terms, but lease terms can be flexible, so if you are looking for a shorter or longer lease, be sure to ask your rental agent, real estate agent or landlord what is possible.